Original Meaning: Freedom of Speech or of the Press

 by P.A.
 Madison on October 18th, 2008

-Summary: Freedom of Speech or of the Press can be defined as freedom from government using seditious libel law to prevent any public discussion critical of government affairs or policies.
-Under common law, people had to be careful of any criticism they wrote or said against government or its officials out of fear of being charged with a seditious crime where truth would be of no defense.
+Summary: Freedom of Speech or the Press is the freedom from government officials making speech or writings they find too critical of their affairs a seditious crime.
+Under common law, people had to be careful of any criticism they wrote or said about government policy, laws or official conduct out of fear of being charged with a seditious crime where truth would be of no defense.

 Before discussing the meaning of the words “freedom of speech, or of the press” as established under early American law, we should first understand why these words are found under the United States Constitution.
 Mr. Madison explained in 1799, “Without tracing farther the evidence on this subject, it would seem scarcely possible to doubt, that no power whatever over the press was supposed to be delegated by the Constitution, as it originally stood; and that the [first] amendment was intended as a positive and absolute reservation of it.”
 Alexander Hamilton argues in Federalist No. 84 why such an amendment does not belong under the federal constitution:

-Framer James Wilson before the Pennsylvania Convention to Ratify the Constitution of the United States in 1787 said he would have no further remarks on the freedom of the press “until it is shown that Congress have any power whatsoever to interfere with it, by licensing it to declaring what shall be a libel.
+Framer James Wilson before the Pennsylvania Convention to ratify the Constitution of the United States in 1787 said he would have no further remarks over the freedom of the press “until it is shown that Congress have any power whatsoever to interfere with it, by licensing it to declaring what shall be a libel.

 Freedom of speech and of the press served one purpose in America: To remove the fear of the common law doctrine of seditious libel so citizens could freely speak or publish without license their grievances against public policy or conduct of public officials.
-One of the distasteful things found under the common law was the government practice of criminalizing or shielding itself against potential publication of criticism it felt made people dissatisfied with their government or government established religion.
+One of the distasteful things found under the common law was the government practice of criminalizing or shielding itself through requiring license to publish of any criticism it felt made people dissatisfied with their government or government established religion.

 Seditious libel (or criminal libel as it was sometimes called) was generally defined as “the intentional publication, without lawful excuse or justification, of written blame of any public man, or of the law, or of any institution established by law.”
 (Stephen, History of the Criminal Law)